Travel guide

 Photo: Diego F. Parra

 The million-dollar question: how much data do you really need to enjoy Croatia without running out or wasting money on gigabytes you won't use?
-The answer depends on your travel style, but we can give you very specific references based on actual usage patterns.
+The answer depends on your travel style, but we can give you very specific references based on real usage patterns.

 For a standard 10-day trip along the Dalmatian coast, we recommend between 6-8 GB.
 This range comfortably covers typical traveler usage: Google Maps for navigating between Split and Dubrovnik, Instagram and WhatsApp for sharing sunset photos from the walls, searching for restaurants and activities, occasional video calls home, and checking ferry and catamaran schedules.

-Let's break down approximate consumption: Google Maps in navigation mode consumes around 5-10 MB per hour (very little if you download offline maps beforehand).
+Let's break down approximate consumption: Google Maps in navigation mode consumes about 5-10 MB per hour (very little if you download offline maps beforehand).
 Instagram and social media can consume 100-200 MB daily if you post stories and browse your feed regularly.
 WhatsApp with messages, photos, and occasional video calls adds another 100-150 MB daily.
 Web searches, email checks, and travel apps add another 50-100 MB per day.

 A practical tip: most modern smartphones allow you to monitor your data consumption in real-time.
-Activate this feature upon arrival in Croatia and review your usage every couple of days.
+Activate this feature upon arrival in Croatia and check your usage every couple of days.
 This will give you a clear idea of your consumption rate and allow you to adjust habits if necessary.
 You can also set alerts when you reach certain thresholds, such as 50% or 75% of your plan.

 Traditional roaming vs. eSIM: cost comparison